scipy/scipy/doc/source/tutorial/weave.rst

 Customizing Conversions
 -----------------------

-Converting from Python to C++ types is handled by xxx_specification classes.
+Converting from Python to C++ types is handled by ``xxx_specification`` classes.
 A type specification class actually serve in two related but different roles.
 The first is in determining whether a Python variable that needs to be converted should be represented by the given class.
-The second is as a code generator that generate C++ code needed to convert from Python to C++ types for a specific variable.
+The second is as a code generator that generates C++ code needed to convert from Python to C++ types for a specific variable.

 When